- My NYPL

 2. Search the collections.

 Search for research items using our online catalog.
 You can search by title, subject, keyword, etc. Note the location in the catalog record.
 The catalog includes collections held at all New York Public Library locations, so materials in the Stephen A. Schwarzman Building will have the location “Schwarzman Building” followed by the name of a particular division.
-Other catalogs to search include:
+If you are searching for non-book materials, you may consult the following catalogs: